J-1 Visa Business Data Analyst Jobs

 Use Migrate Mate to find J-1 receptive analytics employers

-Many host employers have no public J-1 hiring policy.
+Many host employers have no public J-1 visa hiring policy.
 Use Migrate Mate to surface U.S. companies actively open to exchange visitors in data and analytics roles, so you're targeting organizations already familiar with DS-2019 requirements.

 Confirm prevailing wage compliance before your training plan is filed